Ajani Burchall

-Ajani Alexander Edward Burchall (born 5 November 2004) is Bermudian professional footballer who plays as a winger for Southern Premier South club Wimborne Town.
+Ajani Alexander Edward Burchall (born 5 November 2004) is Bermudian footballer who plays as a winger for Southern Premier South club Wimborne Town and the Bermuda national team.

 He is a product of the North Village Rams youth team in Hamilton, Bermuda, and was signed by AFC Bournemouth at the age of eleven.
 He became Bournemouth's third youngest player of all time when he appeared for their senior side as a late substitute in December 2020, and he transferred to Aston Villa six months later, joining their academy.
 He has played internationally at under-15 level for Bermuda.

 Club career

 AFC Bournemouth

 Burchall was born in Bermuda and joined AFC Bournemouth in 2016 from the youth side of North Village Rams, based near Hamilton, Bermuda.
 In March 2019, at the age of 14, he signed a pre-scholarship agreement with the club.
 On 12 December 2020, he made his professional debut in the Championship, coming on as a late substitute in a 5–0 win over Huddersfield Town.
 The appearance made him Bournemouth's third youngest player of all time.